Storyblok Raises $80M Series C - Read News

 Meanwhile, working with a headless CMS, the code is stored in one place, and you can easily manage all locales from one central hub.
 At the same time, it's much more effective to translate and adapt the content for each market using specialized integrations or the built-in translating capabilities of CMS such as Storyblok.

-Section titled Cons of going headless with Shopify Cons of going headless with Shopify
+Cons of going headless with Shopify

 Going headless with Shopify isn’t without its challenges, despite its numerous benefits.